2020 Update: We still stand by these tips on battling burnout — you may want to check out our most recent discussion on early signs of burnout.

 Are you feeling burned out by your career — even if you’ve only been at it for a few years?
 A month or so ago a reader sent me a link to this article on career burnout for the under 30 set, and it seemed to generate a lot of discussion on Twitter/Facebook — and my link last Friday to the Men’s Health article on how to recognize and cure career fatigue (including some, er, interesting advice, such as “get laid more”) seemed to generate even more discussion.
 So let’s talk about this — have you felt burned out?
-What have you done to correct the issue, if anything?
+What are your top tips on battling burnout, if anything?
 We’ve talked about this a bit before in my post about how I got my own groove back after feeling out of sync with my career and life, but let’s discuss more today.
 (Pictured: Burn Out, originally uploaded to Flickr by mikecogh.)

-If your career exhausts you, here are some of my top tips to help start the journey back from burnout…
+If your career exhausts you, here are some of my top tips on battling burnout and starting the journey back to balance…

 1) Recognize that your job is not your career, and your career is not your life.
 This is a mantra I repeat to myself sometimes when I’m feeling burned out.
 Whatever you’re doing right now, it’s just a job — maybe it’s a piece in your overall career, maybe not.
 And if you’re really depressed, remember — neither your job nor your career are your life.
 Still, try to see the value in your current job.
 For example, it helps you meet your financial obligations.
 At least ten other people would be thrilled to have it.
 You’d be even more depressed if you were out of work.